jimhigson/oboe.js/writing/main/4b_Application_and_Reflection.md

 Styles of Programming
 ---------------------

 "Mixed paradigm" design.
+But not classical: don't need inheritance.

 The code presented is the result of the development many prior versions, it has never been rewritten in the sense of starting again.
-Nontheless, every part has been complely renewed several times.
+Nonetheless, every part has been complely renewed several times.
 I am reviewing only the final version.
 Git promotes regular commits, there have been more than 500.